harness/backstage-plugins/plugins/harness-fme-feature-flags/README.md

 For testing purposes, you can also clone this repository to try out the plugin.
 It contains an example Backstage app setup which is pre-installed with Harness plugins.
 However, you must create a new Backstage app if you are looking to get started with Backstage.

 2. Configure proxy for harness in your `app-config.yaml` under the `proxy` config.
 Ensure you have a service account for `x-api-key`.
-See the [Harness FME docs](https://help.split.io/hc/en-us/articles/360019916211-API-keys) for generating an API Key.
+See the [Harness API Docs](https://developer.harness.io/docs/platform/automation/api/api-quickstart/) for generating an API Key.

 ```yaml
 # In app-config.yaml